 An EIN is an employer identification number.
 You may have noticed that when signing up for your publisher account with some of the above mentioned companies, the line says “enter your ITIN/EIN for tax identification purposes” or some variation on that theme.
 Turns out, an EIN is much quicker and easier to get!
 And as a self-publishing author, you are the publisher and owner of your own business.

 The online method is supposedly fastest, but since I wasn’t 100% sure about the process or how it worked (or if I could even get one) I called the phone number provided.
 It’s toll-free for people in the US, but you have to call a long-distance number from any other country.
 However, don’t worry – the call from start to finish was only 10 minutes (so $1.00 in long distance fees) and the service itself is free.
 By the time I hung up the phone from that call, I had my EIN written on a paper in front of me and the official paperwork on the way.
 Instead of possibly months of waiting for an ITIN, I was ready to go immediately.

-Start off your call by explaining that you’re a Canadian author, needing an EIN to sell books through iTunes Connect or CreateSpace.
+Start off your call by explaining that you’re a Canadian author, needing an EIN to sell books through iTunes Connect.
 Your agent knows what they are doing and can help you.
 Don’t be afraid to ask if you’re not sure what something means!

 Here are some tips regarding the questions that I wasn’t sure about, but the agent was kind enough to help me with.

 - your business name is your name, and they can fill in a DBA name if you’re not incorporated or whatever but are using a business name.

 - you’re applying to be in compliance with the IRS regulations (why are you applying?)

 - you’ll need to know the date when you started selling things (or they use current date if you haven’t started yet)

 - e-book publishing is your principal activity